uazu/scramjet/README.md

 # Start JVM (automatically) and show test page.
 NOTE: you might need
 # to press ^L (redraw) to display line-characters correctly on some
 # GNOME terminals -- this seems to be a libVTE bug.
-Adjust LANG and
-# TERM environment variables as required and re-run as necessary to
-# get everything working as expected on this test page.
 out/scramjet net.uazu.scramjet.test.ConsoleTest0
+^C

+# If something was not working on the test page, adjust LANG and TERM
+# environment variables as required and re-run as necessary.
+We need
+# -R option here to restart the JVM to get it to pick up LANG changes.
+export LANG=...
+export TERM=...
+out/scramjet -R net.uazu.scramjet.test.ConsoleTest0
 ^C

 # Start a game.
 (NOTE: both dots and slashes are okay for package